 To pause the test execution a user can use ctrl+z which sends SIGSTOP to all processes inherited from the test's PID.
 We do our best to stop all processes, but the operation is not atomic and some new processes might not be stopped.
 Another ctrl+z sends SIGCONT to all processes inherited by the test's PID resuming the execution.
 Note the test execution time (concerning the test timeout) are still running while the test's process is stopped.

 Interrupting the job on first fail (failfast)

-The Avocado run command has the option --failfast to exit the job on first failed test:
+The Avocado run command has the option --failfast to exit the job on first failed test.
+The legacy runner runs tests sequentially, with the behavior of --failfast as follows: